Annotations for Jerusalem by Alan Moore

-- Each paragraph will be headed by a “translation” of that paragraph into straightforward English.
+- Each paragraph will be headed by a “translation” of that paragraph into straightforward English (in bold text).
 This translation should not be considered “definitive”; the very nature of the layered text makes such a thing impossible.
 At least two other such “translations” have been made prior to ours, and all three are different.

 - Speaking of non-definitive-ness, for this chapter’s notes, we are more than ever open to contributions from commenters.
 In a text this deliberately multi-layered, it is difficult to say that any given interpretation is “not relevant”.